MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/lobby/playfabmultiplayerreference-cpp/pflobby/functions/pflobbygetmemberproperty.md

 ## Remarks

-Per-member properties are only visible to members of the lobby. <br /><br /> If the member is still in the process of asynchronously joining this lobby either via [PFMultiplayerCreateAndJoinLobby()](pfmultiplayercreateandjoinlobby.md), [PFMultiplayerJoinLobby()](pfmultiplayerjoinlobby.md), or [PFLobbyAddMember()](pflobbyaddmember.md), this method will return no properties.
+Per-member properties are only visible to members of the lobby or the server if this is a server-owned lobby. <br /><br /> If the member is still in the process of asynchronously joining this lobby either via [PFMultiplayerCreateAndJoinLobby()](pfmultiplayercreateandjoinlobby.md), [PFMultiplayerJoinLobby()](pfmultiplayerjoinlobby.md), or [PFLobbyAddMember()](pflobbyaddmember.md), this method will return no properties.

 ## Requirements